MSc in Economics and Business Administration - People and Business Development

 The people strategies and human capital tools including talent management, people analytics, competence advancement, rewards and compensation are core elements in coping with today’s business challenges like agility, digital transformation and sustainability.

-The People and Business Development aims to develop candidates who equipped to do data- and theory based analysis of the highest level and aiming at three specific areas of interest.
+PBD aims to develop candidates who are equipped to do data- and theory based analysis of the highest level and aiming at three specific areas of interest.